Grigore Filipescu: Final projects

 In February–March, Filipescu showed his solidarity with Mihalache, who was being marginalized by PNȚ "centrists".
 His Epoca articles censured the Romanian upper class for cultivating the Iron Guard, informing them that this was a political and social suicide; he "pointed out that such a movement stands as a reaction to the complete immorality of public life and politics, [but that,] in addition to idealists and gullible folk, profiteers from all parties have now appeared."
 During the local elections of early 1937, the PC, the PNȚ, and the Social Democrats were allied, with underground support from the communists.
 They sought to contain the Iron Guard and the National Christian Party (PNC), but failed to attract crucial support from other left-wing groups.
 On the PNȚ's left, Lupu paid homage to Filipescu as an "English-style conservative, the heir to a tradition of purest Romanianism", adding: "I would like to see them claiming that Mr Grigore Filipescu is a communist."

 Filipescu ran on the PNȚ list in the local election of April, taking a seat in the Yellow Sector of Bucharest on April 15, and then becoming widely tipped as a potential deputy to the Mayor of Bucharest.
-The period saw Epoca's targeted attacks on Guard sympathizer, the economic doctrinaire Mihail Manoilescu.
+The period saw Epoca's targeted attacks on a Guard sympathizer, the economic doctrinaire Mihail Manoilescu.
 During the resulting trial for libel, Filipescu was able to produce evidence that Manoilescu, despite being antisemitic, had not refused bribes from Jewish businesses.
-Another Guardist, Dragoș Protopopescu, argued that France's public right-wing opinion, beyond a number of salons, was with Manoilescu—who was still quoted as a reference by the Action Française.
+Another Guardist, Dragoș Protopopescu, argued that France's right-wing circles, beyond a number of salons, were with Manoilescu—who was still quoted as a reference by the Action Française.
 Protopopescu noted that even French anti-fascists were confused about the "immense cretin" Filipescu, since they wrongly credited him as a "former foreign minister of Romania".
 Also in 1937, Filipescu joined the Crown Council and took part in the meeting that removed Prince Nicholas from the royal family, reluctantly voting with the majority.
 As such, during his final months, Filipescu was again in conflict with the king.
 Addressing his party colleagues in October 1937, he demanded that the PNL government step down and be replaced by a Mihalache cabinet.
 Also then, he depicted fascism as "more redolent of Bolshevism than of the conservative doctrine", and rejected all violent solution to the "Jewish Question".
 He demanded that the state allocate its resources to combating fascism and defending the Jews.
 As leader of the PNȚ's "centrist" caucus, Armand Călinescu claimed that Filipescu conspired with Jewish industrialist Max Auschnitt, with both of them coaxing Carol to accept Mihalache's candidacy.